seqan/seqan/manual/source/Tutorial/IndexedFastaIO.rst

    if (res != 0)
        std::cerr << "ERROR: Could not build the index!\n";

-We can write out the index after building it using the function :dox:`FaiIndex#write write`:
+We can write out the index after building it using the function :dox:`FaiIndex#write`:

 .. code-block:: cpp